 • input: The user message in the conversation, which is assumed to contain some form of noise or irrelevant information.

-• actual_output: The chatbot’s corresponding response. git pull This metric specifically evaluates the model’s ability to handle noisy input, so it is not meaningful to apply it to clean or noise-free data.
+• actual_output: The chatbot’s corresponding response.
+This metric specifically evaluates the model’s ability to handle noisy input, so it is not meaningful to apply it to clean or noise-free data.

 How Is It Calculated?